spear-sim/spear/docs/content_guidelines.md

 ## Unreal Editor

-All options should be set to their default values unless noted below, or unless there is an obvious reason to deviate.
+All options in the Unreal Editor should be set to their default values unless noted below, or unless there is an obvious reason to deviate.

 ### Outliner pane